Scholarships for Community College Students

 The Dickens Project’s California Community College Scholarship Application Guidelines

 Realizing the importance of community colleges in the California higher education system, the Dickens Project offers scholarships that sponsor students from California community colleges to attend the Dickens Universe.
-This summer's dates are July 23-29, 2023.
-This summer, we will focus on one of the best-known novels of Dickens, A Tale of Two Cities.
+This summer's dates are July 21-27, 2024.
+This summer, we will focus on one of Dickens's best-known novels, Great Expectations.
 Currently, the Project offers up to three scholarships per year.
 The scholarship award includes the cost of attending the conference and enrollment and registration fees.
 In addition to the general program of Universe events, the scholarship recipient attends the undergraduate seminar, which meets daily Monday through Thursday during Universe week.
-The scholarship recipient is eligible to receive 5 UC quarter units of credit through UCSC Summer Session (upon completion of course assignments).
+The scholarship recipient can receive 5 UC quarter units of credit through UCSC's Summer Session (upon completion of course assignments).

 2011 scholarship winner Joshua Commander on the Dickens Universe